bitbyte0110/book_recommender/README.md

    - **"python command not found"**: Use `py` instead of `python` on Windows (Python 3.13.7 detected)
    - **Permission Errors**: Run as Administrator (Windows) or use `sudo` (Linux/macOS)
    - **Build Errors**: Install Visual Studio Build Tools (Windows) or build-essential (Linux)
+   - **Memory Issues**: Ensure 4GB+ RAM available for similarity matrix operations

 ### **Performance Tips**
-- Use specific book titles rather than generic searches
+- Use specific book titles rather than generic searches for better results
-- Experiment with different alpha values
+- Current optimal alpha is 0.0 (pure collaborative filtering)
-- Consider publisher preferences for diversity
+- Consider publisher preferences for diversity in recommendations
-- Use the advanced options for fine-tuning
+- Use the advanced options for fine-tuning similarity thresholds
-- Similarity matrices are cached for faster access
+- Similarity matrices are cached for faster access and better performance
+- Run evaluation scripts regularly to monitor system performance
+- Check retraining status periodically for optimal model performance

 ### **Debug Mode**
 Enable detailed logging by modifying `app.py`: